-Figure 3.37.
+Figure 3.38.
 Context Menu on the Item The context menu on the items in the view is extendable, but there are several that come standard.
 Table 3.4.
-Context Menu on the Item Name Description Build Archive (Full) The action enabled only on top-level archives, which initiates a full build on that archive Edit Archive Standard action that brings up the wizard associated with that particular node type and allows the details to be changed Delete Archive Deleting node is standard action with deletion not needing an explanation Publish To Server The action means the ability to publish to a declared server Edit publish settings Gives possibility to edit an archive publish settings 3.2.4.
+Context Menu on the Item Name Description Build Archive (Full) The action enabled only on top-level archives, which initiates a full build on that archive Edit Archive Standard action that brings up the wizard associated with that particular node type and allows the details to be changed Delete Archive Deleting node is standard action with deletion not needing an explanation Publish To Server The action means the ability to publish to a declared server Edit publish settings Gives possibility to edit an archive publish settings

+When editing an archive, it is also updated in all folders and other archives where it is nested.
+3.2.4.
 Publishing to Server Finally, you'll need to publish your application to a server.
 Here, we show you how to do it with the help of Archives View.